 Skiing and Snowboarding with the Family

 So what can you and your family expect from Angel Fire Resort when you arrive?
 This resort is a bit smaller, which means you’re able to keep up with the family and your group much easier.
-However, this is a very popular ski resort for families so during peak times (the holidays and spring break) it’s crowded with lots of people.
+However, this is a very popular ski resort for families so during peak times (the holidays and spring break) it’s crowded.
 Also, kids 6 and under ski free so you’ll see lots of kids on the mountain!

-If you’re skiing with kids, you’re probably wondering what options you have so that you both enjoy the experience.
+If you’re skiing with kids, you’re probably wondering what options you have so that your entire family can enjoy the experience.
 The bunny slope is a great place to take kids and beginners, especially if you’re not ready for the mountain yet.
 There were even some parents who rode the lift up to the bunny slope and just walked down since they were uncomfortable trying to teach their kids to ski while skiing themselves.
 Just be aware that you will still need a lift ticket anytime you plan to ride a lift even if you’re just helping your kids.

 The Parenting Pass

 If you’re traveling with little ones who are too young to ski then you might consider purchasing the resorts parenting pass.
-Here are the details of the resorts pass: “This interchangeable pass allows two parents to take turns coaching and skiing with their child.
-Also allows parents to take turns on the mountain in a single day, while the other stays behind to care for a little one who is too young to ski.”
+Here are the details of the resort’s pass: “This interchangeable pass allows two parents to take turns coaching and skiing with their child.
+It also allows parents to take turns on the mountain in a single day, while the other stays behind to care for a little one who is too young to ski.”
 This is a wonderful option for parents!

-The best option, in my opinion, is enrolling your kid into ski school.
+The best option, in my opinion, is enrolling your child in ski school.
 I highly recommend it for any kids who are learning to ski.
-It’s also a great “refresher” for any kids who haven’t been skiing since last winter.
-After one day of class, you’ll feel more confident in their ability to do things like ride a ski lift and even travel down the green slopes.
+It’s also a great “refresher” for any kids who haven’t skied since last winter.
+After one day of class, you’ll feel more confident in their ability to do things like ride a ski lift and even carve down the green slopes.
 A couple of days of ski school or a private lesson is well worth the expense.
 Your rentals are included when you sign your kids up for ski school.
 You’ll also get a report at the end of the day so you’ll know what skills they mastered while in class.
-Our daughter loved her day in ski school and I was very impressed with her progress after just one day!
+Our daughter loved her day in ski school and I was very impressed with her progress after just one day.

 SheBuysTravel Tip: Dress your kids in bright colors so they will be easy to identify on the mountain.

-Did you know that this ski resort in New Mexico is the only place that offers night skiing?
+Did you know that Angel Fire is the only ski resort in New Mexico that offers night skiing?
 You can purchase a separate ticket to enjoy this experience and you’ll get to ski or snowboard on a well-lit slope.
-There were many in our group who loved night skiing, my 10-year-old said it was a highlight of our trip for her.
+There were many in our group who loved night skiing.
+In fact, my 10-year-old said it was the highlight of our trip for her.

 SheBuysTravel Tip: Download the Snowledge app during your visit to keep up with the snow report, track your day on the mountain, and to stay connected with your friends and family at the resort.